ch1ller0/fridgefm-radio-core/README.md

 ```

 ## Station methods
-### Public methods that should be exposed to users
-`connectListener` connects real users to your station
+`connectListener` connects real users to your station, this is the only method that should be exposed to listeners
 response argument is required
 ```javascript
 station.connectListener(request, response, callback);
 ```
-### Private methods that should be used only by admins
 `addFolder` adds track within a folder to the playlist
 ```javascript
 station.addFolder('User/Music');